These small laundry room organization and decor ideas will have your laundry room looking neat, tidy, and beautiful in no time!

-The hoses for the washer were a bit more challenging, and they're still not completely hidden.
-But Donnie installed a wall-to-wall shelf to help camouflage them a little bit, and they're definitely better than they were before!
-(We'll have a tutorial on this shelf coming soon.)
+The hoses for the washer were a bit more challenging, and they’re still not completely hidden.
+But Donnie installed a wall-to-wall shelf to help camouflage them a little bit, and they’re definitely better than they were before!
+(You can see the tutorial for this shelf here.)

-Small Laundry Room Organization Tip #6- Use a magnetic lint bin for trash.
+Small Laundry Room Ideas, Tip #6- Use a magnetic lint bin for trash.

 I ended up finding a magnetic lint bin that sticks to the side of the dryer easily, and it has worked like a charm!
 It is tucked out of the way (you have to lean against the far wall to be able to see it).
 But it is also so convenient to be able to throw things away easily.

 I didn’t have much wall space in this room that wasn’t covered by appliances, cabinets, or open doors, but I was still able to work in two small pieces of DIY art that I created!

 Because the space is so cramped, it was hard to get a photo of the DIY signs in context, but you can sort of see where they hang in the photo of the linen closet and hallway doors below.
 (The camera is sitting between the washer and dryer to get this shot.)

 Upgrading the Baseboards, Trim, and Doors

 Since we re-did the floors and had to remove the old baseboards to do so, we installed new chunkier baseboards and doorway trim to give the space a little extra character.

 I also painted the doors Behr Chain Reaction to break up all of the white a little bit.

 Small Laundry Room Organization Tip #7- Maximize closet space.